Cyril Ngonge: Club career

+Club Brugge

 Ngonge is a youth exponent from Club Brugge.
 He made his senior debut on 2 December 2018 in the Belgian Pro League against Standard Liège.
 He replaced Emmanuel Dennis after 20 minutes.

+Jong PSV

 On 1 September 2019, Ngonge was loaned out to Jong PSV for the 2019–20 season.
+He made his debut for the club on 13 September 2019 in a 3–2 home victory against Jong AZ in the Eerste Divisie.

+RKC Waalwijk

-After his return, he was directly sold to Dutch Eredivisie club RKC Waalwijk.
+After his return, he was directly sold to Eredivisie club RKC Waalwijk.
 There, he developed into a starter in his first season and scored his first goal for the club in his fourth game, a 2–2 draw against Feyenoord.

+Groningen

+After a single season with Waalwijk Ngonge, joined fellow Eredivisie club FC Groningen where he quickly established himself as a regular starter.

+Hellas Verona

-On 19 January 2023, Ngonge joined Italian Serie A club Hellas Verona.
+On 19 January 2023, Ngonge joined Serie A club Hellas Verona.
+He made his debut for the club that month in Serie A in a 1–1 draw against Udinese on 30 January 2023.
+He registered his first goal for the club in the following week, scoring a second-half equaliser in a 1–1 home draw against Lazio.

+Napoli

+Ngonge signed for fellow Italian club Napoli on 19 January 2024.
+He made his league debut for I Partenopei on 28 January 2024, in a 0–0 away draw against Lazio.

+Loan to Torino

+On 24 July 2025, Ngonge joined fellow Serie A club Torino on a one-year loan for €1 million, with the option of a permanent transfer.

+International career

+Ngonge made his debut for the Belgium national team on 10 October 2024 in a UEFA Nations League game against Italy at Stadio Olimpico.
+He substituted Loïs Openda in the 87th minute of a 2–2 draw.

 Personal life

-Ngonge's father, Michel Ngonge, was also a professional footballer and represented the DR Congo national team. as well as Watford F.C. in the Premier League.
+Ngonge's father, Michel Ngonge, was also a professional footballer and represented the DR Congo national team.